Aalto-LeTech/CodeClustersModeling/README.md

 5. Copy the example environment variables: `cp .example.env .env`
 6. Launch the notebook: `jupyter notebook`
 7. In http://localhost:8888 open the `notebooks` folder to find the models
+8. You can also start the model server with: `./dev.sh` NOTE: there is some problems with Flask not triggering properly on code changes

 You can install new dependencies without stopping the notebook, just open another terminal and remember to activate the virtualenv eg: `workon cc`.
 Then just use pip: `pip install tensorflow`. **Remember** to save the new library if you use it in some models: `pip freeze > dev-requirements.txt`

-## How to install the model server
+## How to install with Docker

-The same prerequisites as in the notebook-setup.

-1. Generate virtual environment eg: `mkvirtualenv cc-app`
-2. Install requirements: `pip install -r requirements.txt`
-3. Due to some weird unimaginable things, installation of psycopg2 didn't work directly on macOS.
-So following this [thread](https://stackoverflow.com/questions/26288042/error-installing-psycopg2-library-not-found-for-lssl) what I had to do was: `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip install psycopg2`.
-But first try just `pip install psycopg2` to see if it works
-4. Install Checkstyle if you haven't already as in the previous steps
+This is the setup used for production.

-5. Copy the example environment variables if you haven't already: `cp .example.env .env`
+1. Copy the example env: `cp .modeling.env.example .modeling.env`.
+Change variables if necessary
-6. Launch the dev-ser with: `./dev.sh` NOTE: there is some problems with Flask not triggering properly on code changes
+2. Build the image: `docker-compose -f prod-docker-compose.yml build`
+3. Start it: `docker-compose -f prod-docker-compose.yml up`

 ## Installing ANTLR

-I have already added the required files to run ANTLR locally, but if you for some reason need to reinstall ANTLR this is how I did it (20.3.2020).
+I have already added the required files to run ANTLR locally, but if you for some reason need to reinstall ANTLR this is how I did it (1.8.2022).

 ```bash
 # Executed with macOS Big Sur

 # needs Java 11
 brew install openjdk@11
 sudo ln -sfn /opt/homebrew/opt/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk